Body shape: Body posture and gait

 Body shape has effects on body posture and gait, and has a major role in physical attraction.
 This is because a body's shape implies an individual's hormone levels during puberty, which implies fertility, and it also indicates current levels of sex hormones.
 A pleasing shape also implies good health and fitness of the body.
-Posture also affects body shape as different postures significantly alter body measurements, which thus can alter a body’s shape.
+Posture also affects body shape as different postures significantly alter body measurements, which thus can alter a body's shape.

 Impact on health

 According to the Heart and Stroke Foundation of Canada, those people with a larger waist (apple shaped) have higher health risks than those who carry excess weight on the hips and thighs (pear shaped).
 People with apple shaped bodies who carry excess weight are at greater risk of high blood pressure, Type 2 diabetes and high cholesterol.
+The United Kingdom's National Institute for Health and Care Excellence advises that a person's waist-to-height ratio (WtHR) should not exceed 0.5, and that this rule applies to everyone from the age of five and is irrespective of gender, ethnicity or BMI.

 Fitness and exercise

 Different forms of exercises are practiced for the fitness of the body and also for health.
 It is a common belief that targeted exercise reduces fat in specific parts of the body —for example, that exercising muscles around the belly reduces fat in the belly.
 This, however, is now proven to be a misconception; these exercises may change body shape by improving muscle tone but any fat reduction is not specific to the locale.
 Spot reduction exercises are not useful unless you plan proper exercise regime to lose overall calories.
 But exercising reduces fat throughout the body, and where fat is stored depends on hormones.
 Liposuction is surgery commonly used in developed societies to remove fat from the body.